-Question Answer Marks 2(a) Indicative content 6 Candidates are likely to discuss the following evaluative points relating to Source 3: Strengths: uses many examples measured tone of language clear argument and easy to follow uses a source as evidence Weaknesses: few facts and statistics to back up claim source not referenced potential newspaper bias author unknown - difficult to verify knowledge claims The following levels of response should be used to award marks: Level 3 (5-6 marks) Good response Clearly reasoned, credible and structured evaluation; two (or more) developed points clearly linked to the issue, with some other undeveloped points; or a wide range (four or more) of undeveloped points.
-Evaluation is clearly focused on the reasoning and/or and evidence, its strengths and/or weaknesses and the way it is used to support the claim.
-Level 2 (3-4 marks) Reasonable response Reasonable evaluation mainly focused on the reasoning and/or and evidence, its strengths and/or weaknesses, and the way it is used to support the claim.
+Question Answer Marks 2(a) Indicative content 6 Candidates are likely to discuss the following evaluative points relating to Source 3: Strengths: uses many examples positive, upbeat tone of language interesting introduction/hook clear argument and easy to follow uses a source as evidence based on some expert opinion (economists) Weaknesses: few facts and statistics to back up claim experts not referenced/cited potential newspaper bias author unknown - difficult to verify knowledge claims little evidence mainly assertion some exaggeration e.g. unskilled work will disappear The following levels of response should be used to award marks: Level 3 (5-6 marks) Good response Clearly reasoned, credible and structured evaluation; two (or more) developed points clearly linked to the issue, with some other undeveloped points; or a wide range (four or more) of clearly appropriate undeveloped points.
+Evaluation is clearly focused on the reasoning and/or evidence, its strengths and weaknesses and the way it is used to support the claim.
+Level 2 (3-4 marks) Reasonable response Reasonable evaluation mainly focused on the reasoning and/or evidence, its strengths and/or weaknesses, and the way it is used to support the claim.
 The response may contain one (or more) developed point(s), with some other undeveloped points.
 Some (two or more) undeveloped points may be sufficient.
 Level 1 (1-2 marks) Limited response Limited evaluation which is often unsupported and asserted.
 The response is clear in part but is incomplete and generalised.
 It contains one undeveloped point only.
 Answers at this level may repeat source material with little understanding.
 May describe personal opinion on the issue.
 Level 0 (0 marks) No relevant response or creditworthy material.

-Question Answer Marks 2(b) Indicative content 8 Candidates are likely to discuss the following ways to test the claim stated in Source 3.
-Possible types of information: compare statistics/information on attitudes of the elderly data from elderly people, those who work with them, or politicians who represent them research reports expert testimony individual testimony or personal experience material from charities or pressure groups representing the elderly other relevant response Possible sources of information: national and local governments and their departments international organisations, e.g. United Nations; UNESCO experts in population studies/attitudes of the elderly research reports pressure groups, charities and NGOs media and the internet other relevant response Possible methods: review of secondary sources/literature/research/documents interview relevant experts, elderly, carers, families internet search questionnaires surveys other relevant response The following levels of response should be used to award marks: Level 4 (7-8 marks) Very good response Clearly reasoned, credible and structured explanation of a range of ways to test the claim.
+Question Answer Marks 2(b) Indicative content 8 Candidates are likely to discuss the following ways to research the claim stated in Source 3.
+Possible types of information: compare statistics/information on trends in working hours/impact of new technologies on working hours data from government or pressure groups on work research reports expert testimony individual testimony or personal experience material from relevant organisations other relevant response Possible sources of information: national and local governments and their departments international organisations, e.g. United Nations; UNESCO experts in work and technology research reports pressure groups, charities and NGOs employers, trade unions and workers media and the internet other relevant response Possible methods: review of secondary sources/literature/research/documents interviews internet search questionnaires surveys experiment other relevant response The following levels of response should be used to award marks: Level 4 (7-8 marks) Very good response Clearly reasoned, credible and structured explanation of a range of ways to test the claim.
 The response contains three (or more) developed points, and may contain some undeveloped points.
 The response is clearly and explicitly related to testing the claim.
 Level 3 (5-6 marks) Good response Reasoned and mainly credible explanation of ways to test the claim.
-The response contains two (or more) developed points, and may contain some undeveloped points, or a wide range of undeveloped points.
+The response contains two (or more) developed points, and may contain some undeveloped points; and/or a wide range of undeveloped points.
 The response is explicitly related to testing the claim.